manywho/ManyWho_Flow_SDK_Java/README.md

 ### [sdk-services](sdk-services/src/main/java/com/manywho/sdk/services)

 This module includes the vast majority of the SDK's functionality for building services.
-Basic documentation for using it is being actively written [on the Wiki](https://github.com/manywho/sdk-java/wiki), but if there is anything missing feel free to [open an issue](https://github.com/manywho/sdk-java/issues/new) or [submit a pull request](https://github.com/manywho/sdk-java/blob/master/CONTRIBUTING.md) and we'll update them as soon as possible.
+Basic documentation for using it is being [actively written here](https://manywho.github.io/sdk-java), but if there is anything missing feel free to [open an issue](https://github.com/manywho/sdk-java/issues/new) or [submit a pull request](https://github.com/manywho/sdk-java/blob/master/CONTRIBUTING.md) and we'll update them as soon as possible.

 ```xml
 <dependency>